JonathanGawrych/up-to-speed/README.md

 *(npm install -g)*
 n - Node version manager
 less - Css preprocessor
-jshint - JavaScript Code Quality Tool
+jshint@2.4.4 - JavaScript Code Quality Tool version 2.4.4.
+View why I won't use 2.5 at the bottome of this readme

 *(other sources)*
 bash-git-prompt - Informative git prompt for bash